loayalsaid1/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

     - Like previous one, but filter states starting with N
 - 2.Filter states by user input
     - Get states with nam ematching user input
+- 3.SQL Injection...
+    - Same as before but safe parameterizing